What Are The Problems With External Wall Insulation?

 The cost will vary depending on the size of the property and the type of insulation that is used.
 It is important to get a few quotes from different companies before deciding.

-Either way, scaffolding will need to be erected, and all pipes and cables fixed to the wall will need to be removed and replaced – costs that cannot be avoided.
+Either way, scaffolding will need to be erected, and all pipes and cables fixed to the wall will need to be removed and replaced – costs that can’t be avoided.

 How much could I save fitting external wall insulation?